The Founder’s Journey:

 The Breaking Point

-By this point, I had sacrificed everything—stability, relationships, financial security, and my family barely saw me.
-I gave everything to a system that regularly discarded me.
-Living on savings and credit between orders made it impossible to get ahead, only made worse by the reckless spending and expensive trips to dull the pain.
-(In my defense, without those escapes I would have broken much sooner.)
+By this point, I had sacrificed everything—stability, relationships, my family barely saw me, even financial security was out of reach.
+Living on savings and credit between orders made it impossible to get ahead, only exacerbated by my reckless spending and expensive trips to dull the pain.
+(In my defense, without those escapes, I would have broken much sooner.)
+I gave it all to an institution that regularly discarded me.

 An Unexpected Lifeline

-I just never made time for it, there was always something more urgent.
+But I had never made time for it.
+There was always something more urgent.
+More mission-critical.
+More important than myself.

 And it changed everything.